Should Cats Eat Grain Free Food?

 Another sign of your cat needing a special diet is vomiting or diarrhea.
 Some cases may be attributed to hairballs, but others may be because your cat is unable to properly digest their food.
 Some diseases, such as inflammatory bowel disease, make it harder to digest normal pet foods.

-If your cat is overweight, it might be time to look at changing his or her cat food.
-A mildly overweight cat will generally benefit from a non prescription pet food that provides all of the essential nutrients they need without all of the calories.
+If your cat is overweight, it might be time to look at changing their cat food.
+A mildly overweight cat will generally benefit from a non-prescription pet food that provides all of the essential nutrients they need without all of the calories.
 Obese cats or ones that have trouble losing the extra weight may need to be placed on a prescription weight loss diet.
-Just because a food is grain free does not mean that it will be lower in calories than another cat food.
+Just because a food is grain-free does not mean that it will be lower in calories than another cat food.

 Discussing Diet Options With Your Vet

 Anytime you are concerned about something with your cat, you should discuss it with your veterinarian.
 Your cat’s food is no exception.
 Make sure to discuss options with your veterinarian.
 Some foods may market themselves well and seem like a good idea, like some of the vegetarian or grain free diets.
 Unfortunately, that does not mean that your cat is going to be able to digest the food.

 Your veterinarian can make diet recommendations based upon your cat’s age and lifestyle.
 A kitty that plays constantly is going to burn more calories than one who sits in the window all day and their foods will need to reflect that activity difference.